yarob-alrifai/angular-ngrx-products/README.md

 - **services/**: Contains the service used to connect to the JSON server and manage product data.
 - **components/**: Contains Angular components for product display and administration.

-## Usage

-### Product Management

-The application allows you to manage products, including adding, editing, and deleting products.
-Products are displayed in a list format with a tab bar to filter products by category.

-### Admin Page

-The admin page provides functionality for administrators to manage products, including adding new products, editing existing ones, and deleting products.

 ## Folder Structure